bitdancer/parameterizabletests/README.rst

 This module provides two decorators and a constructor: a class decorator named ``parameterizable``, a method decorator named ``parameters``, and a parameter list constructor named ``C`` (short for 'call specification').
-In order for the parameters decorator to do anything useful, the test class must be decorated with the parameterizable decorator.
+In order for the ``parameters`` decorator to do anything useful, the test class must be decorated with the ``parameterizable`` decorator.

-parameterizable is a simple class decorator that takes no arguments.
+``parameterizable`` is a simple class decorator that takes no arguments.

-Parameter list specifications are simply parameter lists passed to the constructor C.  Thus, if we want to pass two positional arguments to our parameterized test, we write::
+Parameter list specifications are normal function call arguments, passed to the constructor C.  Thus, if we want to pass two positional arguments to our parameterized test, we write::